Birth date: January 17, 1942

 Father: Cassius (Cash) Clay, a sign and mural painter

-Other Facts: Nickname: The Greatest.
-"Float like a butterfly, sting like a bee", describes his style.
+Nickname: The Greatest.
+"Float like a butterfly, sting like a bee" described his style.

 He became interested in boxing after reporting the theft of his bike to a policeman who gave boxing lessons at a local community center.